jkvor/heroku-routing/readme.md

     ip://11.323.234.12:58679

-You should still be able to communicate over your existing connection, but subsequent attempts will fail now that the route has been dissociated.
+You should still be able to communicate over your existing connection, but subsequent attempts will fail now that the route has been detach.

 To permanently destroy the route: